Wesley College, Melbourne: St Kilda Road

 Established in 1866, the St Kilda Road campus has approximately 1,500 students from early childhood through to Year 12.

-The campus is situated minutes from the Melbourne Central Business District.
-The campus comprises two sites, with the Middle and Senior Schools located on St Kilda Road and the Junior School in close proximity to High Street Road.
+The campus is around four kilometres from the Melbourne city centre.
+The campus comprises two sites, with the Middle and Senior Schools located on St Kilda Road and the Junior School in close proximity to High Street and St Kilda Road.

 Glen Waverley

 The Glen Waverley campus, established in 1966, has over 1,200 students from early childhood through to Year 12.

-The campus is home to Wesley's Learning in Residence boarding facility.
-Integrated with the Senior School, this purpose-built facility for students in Years 9 to 12 offers a safe and supportive boarding environment that attracts students from across Australia and around the world.
+The campus is home to Wesley's boarding facility.

-In 2016, parts of junior school was burned down during a fire, this led to the construction of the new Drennen centre.
+In 2016, parts of the Middle School were burned down during a fire, which led to the construction of the new Drennen centre.

 Elsternwick

 The Elsternwick campus, established in late 1988 (formerly Methodist Ladies' College and Cato College), has over 400 students from early childhood through to Year 9.

 Clunes

 The Clunes residential campus was established in 1999.
 Year 9 students spend eight weeks living with one another as part of a unique residential program, where they learn with and contribute to the local community.

-Girls and boys live separately in 12 residential houses designed by award-winning architect, Daryl Jackson AO.
+Girls and boys live separately in 15 residential houses designed by award-winning architect, Daryl Jackson AO.
 Each house accommodates up to eight students, with adult House Leaders supporting the overall wellbeing of students and house logistics.